Netherlands Antilles: Current constitutional grouping

 There are also several smaller islands, like Klein Curaçao and Klein Bonaire, that belong to one of the island countries or special municipalities.

-Constituent countries

 There are three Caribbean islands that are countries (landen) within the Kingdom of the Netherlands: Aruba, Curaçao, and Sint Maarten.
 (The Netherlands is the fourth constituent country in the Kingdom of the Netherlands.)

-Sint Maarten covers approximately 40% of the island of Saint Martin; the remaining northern part of the island – the Collectivity of Saint-Martin – is an overseas territory of France.
+Sint Maarten covers approximately 40% of the island of Saint Martin; the remaining northern part of the island – the Collectivity of Saint Martin – is an overseas territory of France.

-Special municipalities

 There are three Caribbean islands that are special municipalities of the Netherlands alone: Bonaire, Sint Eustatius, and Saba.
 Collectively, these special municipalities of the Netherlands are also known as the BES islands.

 Constitution

 The Constitution of the Netherlands Antilles was proclaimed on 29 March 1955 by Order-in-Council for the Kingdom.
 Together with the Islands Regulation of the Netherlands Antilles it formed the constitutional basis for the Netherlands Antilles.
 Because the Constitution depended on the Islands Regulation, which gave fairly large autonomy to the different island territories, and the Islands Regulation was older than the Constitution, many scholars describe the Netherlands Antilles as a federal arrangement.

 The head of state was the monarch of the Kingdom of the Netherlands, who was represented in the Netherlands Antilles by a governor.
 The governor and the council of ministers, chaired by a prime minister, formed the government.
 The Netherlands Antilles had a unicameral legislature called the Parliament of the Netherlands Antilles.
 Its 22 members were fixed in number for the islands making up the Netherlands Antilles: fourteen for Curaçao, three each for Sint Maarten and Bonaire, and one each for Saba and Sint Eustatius.

 The Netherlands Antilles were not part of the European Union, but instead listed as overseas countries and territories (OCTs).
 This status was kept for all the islands after dissolution, and will be kept until at least 2015.